 The following triggers have built-in retry support:

-By default, these triggers are retried up to five times.
-After the fifth retry, these triggers write a message to a special poison queue.
+By default, these triggers retry requests up to five times.
+After the fifth retry, both the Azure Queue storage and Azure Service Bus triggers write a message to a poison queue.